 There are several methods that can be used in the process of sleep training your baby.
 However, it is important that you understand the methods thoroughly before implementing them.
 Always pick the one that suits your baby’s temperament and the needs of your family.
 There is no single approach that has proven to be successful for all.
 If your baby doesn’t take well to a certain method for a long time, you may need to opt for another.
 It is also advisable to discuss the method with your paediatrician before starting it.

 Methods of Sleep Training

 Here are a few baby sleep training methods that you can choose based on your baby’s as well as your requirements.

 1. Fading Sleep Training Method

 This method works well for parents who cannot or do not want to see their baby cry.
 It involves little to no crying and works with your baby’s natural sleep pattern.
 All you need to do is continue helping your baby fall asleep as usual.
-If you rock your baby, feed him or sing him for him to fall asleep, continue doing the same, but gradually reduce the timing, until you do it for less than a couple of minutes.
-This method calls for patience and time, but will teach your baby to fall asleep on his own.
+If you rock your baby, feed him, or sing him to sleep, continue doing the same.
+But gradually reduce the timing until you do it for less than a couple of minutes.
+This method calls for patience and time but will teach your baby to fall asleep on his own.

 2. ‘Cry It Out Loud‘ Method

 This method may be hard for a lot of parents as well as the baby, which is why many parents deter from using it.
 However, some mothers have found it useful.
 The process involved is simple.
 When your baby is drowsy, place him in the crib and if he cries, comfort him without picking him up.
 Walk out of the room and allow your baby to self-soothe.
 He will eventually cry for a shorter duration of time and learn to fall asleep on his own.